photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] WebDAV has been disabled for all users in the [advanced settings](../../user-guide/settings/advanced.md)
 - [ ] WebDAV is disabled because your instance is running in public mode (disable it)
+- [ ] You are trying to connect to an invalid path, try `/originals/` without omitting the `/` at the end, and read our [notes on installing PhotoPrism in a subdirectory](../../known-issues.md#shared-domain) on a shared domain
 - [ ] Your [user account role](../../user-guide/users/roles.md) is not permitted to use WebDAV (try as *User* or *Admin*)
 - [ ] WebDAV access [has not been enabled](../../user-guide/users/index.md) for your user account (enable it)
 - [ ] You are experiencing a [general authentication problem](#cannot-log-in), see *Cannot Log In*